 ✅It's nut free, so suitable for nut allergy sufferers.

 ✅It's the perfect topping for many things!

 - Avocado: Of course!
-Make sure your avocados are ripe for the creamiest crema possible.
+Make sure your avocados are ripe for the creamiest spread possible.
 It should yield to gentle, but firm pressure.
 It will feel slightly soft, but not mushy.

 - Sunflower Seeds: Soaking them beforehand will ensure that your avocado sauce is as creamy as possible (see the recipe below for instructions.)

-- Lemon: Lemon is avocado's favorite sidekick - the acid keeps the its flesh from turning brown.
+- Lemon: Lemon is avocado's favorite sidekick - the acid from the lemon juice keeps the its flesh from turning brown.
 Plus, lemon's zesty taste contribution can't be underestimated!

 - Garlic: Garlic stretches all the other flavors.